HDFS Graduate Research Award

 Auburn University HDFS students are encouraged to apply for funds to support their research endeavors.

-Award Criteria
+Eligibility Criteria

 Awards are scored on the following criteria:

-• Excellence in research methods
+• Study design and research methods

 • Contribution to the field and future scholarly productivity